dbms-ctzs/sage/README.md

      - Tutorials of how to help
      - About us
 3. **Users Dashboard:**
-    - Show image for image tagging.
+    - Show news for classifying.
     - Number of Submissions.
     - User profile Details.
     - User Ranking
-4. **Admins Dashboard:**
-    - Profile Details
-    - Approval of Image tags.
-    - Upload new images.

 ## Backend:
 Here are API points and their functions.